Martinrea loses $146.9M in Q2 on 51% drop in sales due to COVID-19

 Martinrea was expected to report an adjusted loss of 74 cents per share on $420.8 million of revenues, according to financial markets data firm Refinitiv.

-“Our third quarter will not reach the record earnings levels of 2019, but we expect it will be one of the best third quarters in the history of the company, and that’s great news,” said CEO Pat D’Eramo, in a prepared statement.
+“Our third quarter will not reach the record earnings levels of 2019, but we expect it will be one of the best third quarters in the history of the company, and that’s great news,” stated CEO stated Pat D’Eramo.